 How can I listen?

-The songs will be played live on Phonic FM as part of October’s sponsored radiothon.
+The songs will be played live on Phonic FM as part of November’s sponsored radiothon.

 Phonic FM has offered its studio and airwaves for the radiothon, so will receive half of all donations.